Open classes and monkey patching in Ruby

 While open classes are powerful, they can cause serious problems if used carelessly.

-1. Method Collisions
+1. Method collisions

 If two different libraries add the same method to a class, one will override the other, potentially breaking functionality: